cciw-uk/cciw.co.uk/docs/security.rst

   security related features, rather than "roll our own".
 In particular we should use Django's security features wherever appropriate.

+* The webmaster must understand the security risks relevant to developing web sites, such as those listed in the `OWASP Top Ten
+  <https://owasp.org/www-project-top-ten/>`_, and know how to design systems
+  securely with these risks in mind.

 * We prefer a simple architecture that is easy to understand and therefore easy to secure - more below.

+* It is the webmaster's responsibility to ensure that all software in the CCiW website and necessary development tools are kept up to date with relevant security patches.

 Data protection and privacy
 ---------------------------